-Much of the wildlife in Sri Lanka is endemic to the island, while some, such as birds, migrate to the warmer climates of the country when it starts getting colder in their own home countries.
-Much like everyone else, these birds seem to love the exotic warm temperatures that are prevalent all year around in Sri Lanka.
+A significant portion of the wildlife in Sri Lanka is endemic to the country, while some, such as western reef egrets and Pacific Golden-Plover, migrate to the warmer climates of the country when it starts getting colder in their own home countries.
+Like everyone else, these birds seem to love the warm temperatures in Sri Lanka that are prevalent all year round.

-Here are some of the most popular animals you will be able to enjoy while visiting this island nation, and where to find them.
-I hope this Travellers Isle article will inspire you to visit this beautiful country which we are proud to call motherland, and discover its fascinating wildlife on your next holiday.
+Here are some of the exotic animals you will be able to enjoy while visiting this island nation and where to find them.

 The majestic Sri Lankan elephant is one of the most beautiful in the world.
-These gentle giants have been an integral part of the country from ancient times, being an important aspect of the royal entourage, and even to this day carry a most sacred position in religious festivals and processions.
+These gentle giants have been an integral part of the country since ancient times, crucial to the royal entourage, religious festivals, and processions.

-A herd of elephants, which includes the females and babies, is usually lead by the alpha female (or the oldest female in the herd), while the males leave the herd once they are of a certain age, roaming the surrounding areas on their own.
-It is fascinating to note that when it comes to Sri Lankan elephants, it is only the males that have the beautiful ivory tusks, and not the females as in other species of elephants found round the world.
+A herd of elephants, which includes the females and babies, is usually led by the alpha female (or the oldest female in the herd), while the males leave the pack once they are of a certain age, roaming the surrounding areas on their own.
+It is fascinating to note that when it comes to Sri Lankan elephants, only the males have beautiful ivory tusks, and not the females as in other subspecies of elephants around the world.

 Sadly, the leopard is an endangered species in Sri Lanka, with the numbers declining over the past few years.
 However, many government and private organizations are working hard towards leopard conservation, trying to make a difference in the diminishing numbers of these beautiful and elusive cats.

-Sloth bears, although elusive, shy creatures, are quite a favourite among travellers who visit the island specifically for the wildlife in Sri Lanka.
-The sloth bears of Sri Lanka are among the most ferocious of bears found anywhere in the world, however if you come across one of these cute creatures while travelling in Yala or Wilpattu National Parks, don’t be afraid; they have never been known to show any type of aggression towards travellers or their vehicles.
+Sloth bears are elusive shy creatures.
+They are among the most ferocious of bears found anywhere in the world, however if you come across one of these cute creatures while travelling in Yala or Wilpattu National Parks, do not fear; they have never been known to show any type of aggression towards travellers or their vehicles.
 Although known to be shy, they are not beyond providing you with some entertainment with a few antics of their own, as they relax and unwind along the roadside or roll around in the dust to keep cool.

 One of the best times to visit the parks if you want to see sloth bears is in the early morning.
 This is because the bears are nocturnal animals that prefer to walk around looking for food and water before the sun fully rises or during dusk, when the climate is not too hot for them.
 During moderately rainy seasons and during the months when berries and fruits fill the tress, you will be able to see them as they forage around for tasty delicacies.
 If there are no berries around, they prefer to try their luck with an anthill, where they can get some much-needed nutrition.